 - As prior actions, the authorities will (i) produce a policy paper to clarify the main axes and timeline of the reform to improve the model of cooperation between justice and tax administration in the fight against high level tax fraud with the goal of rationalising competing and overlapping competences; (ii) pass legislation (a) to make the competences of the financial prosecutor (in article 17 A of Law 2523/1997) consistent with the independence of the Independent authority for public revenue and (b) to allow prosecutors to send information to the tax administration as a simple information without binding effect, leaving the tax administration the discretion of what to do with the information (possibly article 43(4) of the Code of Penal Procedure and/or art.
-25 of the code of conduct of Judges and prosecutors), and (c) The Authorities will pass legislation to exclude the tax administration and its staff from receiving and implementing audit and investigation actions ordered by the prosecutors.
-Legislation will come into effect by July 2017, after the establishment of an appropriate investigation structure, under the financial prosecutor. - The previously received pending orders non prioritized yet by IAPR will be transferred back to the prosecutors by end December 2017.
-The new system is fully operational by end July 2017 (key deliverable)
+25 of the code of conduct of Judges and prosecutors]), and (c) The Authorities will pass legislation to exclude the tax administration2 and its staff from receiving and implementing audit and investigation actions ordered by the prosecutors.
+Legislation will come into effect by July 2017, after the establishment of an appropriate investigation structure, under the financial prosecutor. (iii) The previoulsy received pending orders non prioritized yet by IAPR will be transferred back to the prosecutors by end December 2017.
+The new system is fully operational by end July 2017 (key deliverable) - The above policy paper on improving the fight against tax evasion will clarify the respective roles of the penal justice system and the tax administration system.
+The key principles will be:

-1 Excluding customs administration and its staff.
+2 Excluding customs administration and its staff.

-- The above policy paper on improving the fight against tax evasion will clarify the respective roles of the penal justice system and the tax administration system.
-The key principles will be: - i.
+- i.
 Legislation will ensure that the competences of the financial prosecutor are consistent with the independence of the IAPR. - ii.
 The policy paper will ensure that the penal justice system focuses on fight against a limited number of significant cases of high-level penal tax fraud with the aim of bringing these cases to final court decision within a reasonable time. - iii.
 The authorities will provide dedicated resources within a new structure which will be put under the supervision and guidance of the Financial Prosecutor, with mission of dealing with the said high level tax fraud and the execution of prosecutors' orders in this field.
 This structure will not be in IAPR.
 The said structure will have sufficient number of auditors and other qualified personnel.
 No new prosecutor orders will be sent to IAPR. - iv.
 The reports sent by the structure under the prosecutor to the tax administration must meet the standards of the tax administration.
 The tax administration will subsequently proceed, based on this report, to a preliminary tax assessment.
 The tax administration will then follow TPC procedures with adapted timeframe.
 The tax administration is responsible for the final tax assessment. - v.
 The policy paper will propose solutions for the stock of pending prosecutor cases. - vi.
 The rules about complaints will be reviewed to ensure that only relevant and substantiated complaints need to be fully investigated. - vii.
 A coordination procedure will be put in place, under the financial and corruption prosecutors and between the tax administration, the new structure and the other competent investigation services to ensure sharing of information, the prioritization of actions and efficient management of cases on the basis of objective risk-based criteria, taking account of resource constraints and avoidance of parallel investigation on cases on which penal financial investigations are started or ongoing.